nz-trust-framework/DISTF-reference-architecture/9-DATA.md

 >[!WARNING]
 >Presentation of the machine-readable zone (MRZ) and security object data (SOD) attributes allows verification of the original issuer, but releases all data contained in those documents as selective disclosure is not supported.
 Users and relying parties should consider whether separate verification of the underlying document is strictly necessary, especially where Trust Framework accreditation may already provide assurance that the attributes are correctly derived.

->[!TIP]
->As an example, the Bank of Testopia issues a “Bank ID” digital credential derived from the Government of Testopia ICAO 9303 compliant passport.
+As an example, the Bank of Testopia issues a “Bank ID” digital credential derived from the Government of Testopia ICAO 9303 compliant passport.
 The Bank ID includes the MRZ and SOD data from the passport as attributes alongside the full set of derived attributes for a photo ID.
 A relying party can trust the Bank ID by verifying the credential’s mobile security object (MSO) against the Bank of Testopia’s public key and because the bank’s credential is accredited under the Trust Framework.
 If the relying party requires further assurance, for example because they do not recognise New Zealand’s Trust Framework, they could verify the SOD against the Government of Testopia passport public key from the ICAO master list.

 #### 9.2.2 Sex, Gender, Ethnicity and other sensitive attributes
 Certain attributes are inherently sensitive, or risk stigmatisation, and issuers should carefully consider whether the utility of a user having these attributes included within a credential outweighs the risk of collecting and including these attributes.
 Given that sex, gender, and ethnicity are almost always self-asserted attributes there is arguably less utility in their inclusion in a credential of these attributes.